 Centuries ago, people used to dispose of their waste by digging a hole into a far-off land area.
 This waste disposal technique was meant to be efficient because of less population around that time.
 Waste production was less due to low population which made waste management easy.
-But now, due to the growing number of people, waste production has drastically increased making the disposal difficult.
-The waste produced nowadays include non-biodegradable and inorganic elements.
+But now, due to the growing number of people, waste production has drastically increased making disposal difficult.
+The waste produced nowadays includes non-biodegradable and inorganic elements.
 If this waste is disposed of in landfills, it will decompose unnaturally and will take a lot of time.
-Waste management allow use to efficiently and properly dispose of all kind of waste.
+Waste management allows users to efficiently and properly dispose of all kinds of waste.

 Waste management is important as it saves the environment from the toxic effects of inorganic and biodegradable element present in waste.
 Mismanagement of waste can cause water contamination, soil erosion and air contamination.